ewilded/shelling/README.md

 		* Bad characters
 		* Regular expressions
 	* Platform-specific conditions
-	* The feedback channel
+	* The problem of the feedback channel
 * Using the tool
+	* Feedback channels
+		* DNS
+		* time
+	* Payload marking
-	* Difference between manual mode vs auto
+	* Difference between manual and automatic mode
+		* The auto mode
-	* Modules
+		* Manual mode
+	* Different approaches to using this tool
 	* Scanner
 	* Intruder
 	* Export
 	* Byte generator
+	* Injection modes
+		* Command injection
+		* Argument injection
+		* Terminal injection
-	* Advanced and experimental settings
+	* Other recommended tools and projects
-	* Different approaches to using this tool
 	* Problems and future improvements

-## Methodology - identifying possible reasons of false negatives (missed vulnerabilities)
+# Methodology - identifying possible reasons of false negatives (missed vulnerabilities)

 Problems to face when creating OS command injection payloads:
 * the eventual syntax of the expression we are injecting into (e.g. quoted expressions)